AliMorty/AliMorty.github.io/_teaching/2016-spring-teaching-3.md

 location: "Tehran, Iran"
 ---

 This course is taught by Dr.Mousavi.
-My main was problem setting. <br>
+My main task was problem setting. <br>

 For more information about the question material checkout [github](https://github.com/AliMorty/2016-spring-algorithm-design-TA)